The History of CFR Concert Free Radio

 What became of our tapes of the jam session?
 I still have them.
 While the jam was incredibly exciting to watch and hear live, some of the performers had obviously been drinking too much and the vocals came out terrible.
 While touring the 16 track recording truck Ron told me that their intent was to release the Concert as a multi-disc LP but I don’t believe that never happened (The Band did release a Watkins Live album but from all reports is consists of studio tracks).

 So that’s my story and I’m sticking to it.
 I’d like to thank Jack for coming up with such an amazing idea and for inviting me to be a part of it.
-I’d also like to thank the hard work put in my Doug, Ed, Mike and Gerry without whom it wouldn’t have been possible.
+I’d also like to thank the hard work put in my Doug, Ed, Mike and Gerry without whom it would not have been possible.

 Jerry Garcia and Bob Weir performing on stage.